awsdocs/amazon-redshift-developer-guide/doc_source/r_DROP_MODEL.md

 Removes a model from the database\.
 Only the model owner or a superuser can drop a model\.

 DROP MODEL also deletes all prediction functions that are derived from this model, all Amazon Redshift artifacts related to the model, and all Amazon S3 data related to the model\.
+While the model is still being trained in Amazon SageMaker, DROP MODEL will cancel those operations\.

 This command isn't reversible\.
 The DROP MODEL command commits immediately\.